Affanraza2002/Mini-Patient-Dashboard/README.md

 A complete full-stack application for managing patient records with a Node.js/Express backend and React frontend.

+## ## Preview 🧠

+See [PREVIEW.md](./PREVIEW.md) for screenshots of the project in action, including:

+- Backend: run & test
+- Frontend: run & test

 ## Tech Stack 🚀

 - **Backend**: Node.js + Express.js + MongoDB (Mongoose ORM)